Summer is here and with it kids are coming home from college and you're leaving for long awaited vacations.

 OUT: Camping gear/outdoor sporting equipment

 With the nicer weather, it’s time to get outside and enjoy the outdoors.
 Get all the supplies your family needs ready to go: camping gear, tents, sleeping bags and sports equipment, balls, bats, goals.
-Then, you can enjoy the outdoors at the drop of a hat.
+You'll want to keep these items inside but close to the front for easy access.
 For tips on organizing your shed items read more here.

 IN: Stuff from kid’s school or dorms